psthomas/psthomas.github.io/_posts/2016-11-20-social-services.md

 Regardless of the above problems, the relationship between GDP and health outcomes is pretty constant between models, so I am fairly confident that association is significant.
 This fits with the narrative that there are some social determinants like GDP growth that are very important for health, and that social or health services expenditures might not be sufficient replacements for the effects of growth.

-When it comes to the policy implications, though, everyone and their mother seems to want to increase long term economic growth.
+When it comes to the policy implications, though, everyone seems to want to increase long term economic growth.
 But slow growth in the West seems to be a very tough problem to crack.  **So, in practice, increasing social services spending in a cost effective way might be the most actionable policy advice for improving health.**

 ## Cost Effectiveness